wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

 ##### 37 Offences

-*   (1) Every person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $100,000, who acts in contravention of [section 36][42].
+*   (1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $100,000, who acts in contravention of [section 36][42].

     (2) Notwithstanding anything in subsection (1), no person shall be sentenced to imprisonment for any contravention of [section 36][42] unless that person acted with intent to cause the contravention or was reckless or negligent as to whether a contravention would result.

+    Section 37(1): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 6
 Miscellaneous provisions